Existential Coming-of-Age, with an American Multilingual Twist

 Coming-of-age millenial stories must be thick on the ground these days.
-I haven’t been seeking them out, but several have come my way in the last few months — two by Sally Rooney, one by Naoise Dolan, and now, Elif Batuman’s The Idiot, making its own contribution to the genre.
-They feature very intelligent and intellectual young women, who are piercingly observant and almost casually subversive, and who are still searching for a sense of self.
+Without seeking them out, several have come my way in the last few months — two by Sally Rooney, one by Naoise Dolan, and now, Elif Batuman’s The Idiot, making its own contribution to the genre.
+They feature intelligent and intellectual young women, who are piercingly observant and almost casually subversive, and who are still searching for a sense of self.
 I see these authors as creating their own modern female versions of Catcher in the Rye (but perhaps, a little less pretentious).

 Batuman’s protagonist is Selin, her parents are Turkish immigrants to the US, and she is a freshman at Harvard in 1995.
 If you thought Harvard students were all Type A overachievers who had their career paths mapped out by the time they were in middle school, meet Selin.
 She is smart but also directionless.
 She takes placement tests, applies to random seminars, and seems to get little useful advice from her advisor.
 Her train of thought is constantly sidetracked by her observations.
 While talking to a professor, she sneezes and looks for a tissue in this office full of books: